-This is one of my favourite craft beer cases, but then I’m a sucker for all sorts of beer styles and I like to have a decent selection available at all times.
+This is one of my favourite craft beer cases, but then I love trying all sorts of beer styles and I like to have a decent selection available at all times.
 There is nothing more disappointing than reaching into the fridge and clutching air instead of that bottle of refreshingly chilled Iambic you wish you had on a hot summer’s day.
 If you don’t get those cravings for something niche and you prefer sticking with your usual beer style of choice then this case may not be for you.
-But for those with a streak of adventure or just wanting to learn a little more, the Beer Hawk Sommelier’s Craft Beer case comes highly recommended.
+But for those with a streak of adventure or just wanting to learn a little more about what is out there, the Beer Hawk Sommelier’s Craft Beer case comes highly recommended.

 Cherry picked by Beer Hawk’s in-house sommelier Maggie, this case is an eclectic mix with everything your craft beer craving’s desire.
 A wide range of styles from all over the globe, including the mainstay Pale Ales and IPAs to stout and slightly more off piste Iambic beer or Heather Ale.
 If you’re interested in learning about beer, the best way is to taste as many types as you can.
 I’d recommend inviting a few mates over and cracking a few of these beauties open so you can taste them alongside each other.
 You’ll then get to experience the tart acidity and fruitiness of Iambic against the creamy richness and coffee flavours of stout.
 Or compare the rich malty goodness of a Belgian Dubbel against the tropical fruity hops of a top notch IPA.
 Nothing forges a library of beer knowledge better than when experiencing the tastes and smells alongside something you can relate them against.
 I’m no advocate of binge drinking which is why I suggest you share the experience with friends, they will have their own opinions and discussing the beers with others often leads to flavours and textures being pointed out that you’d otherwise have missed.
 Friends are often very helpful!